 2.5.3 Initial Employment Procedure

 The procedure for employing the successful candidate is the same as the procedure for employing tenured and tenure-track faculty and is described in University Policy 4210 (Employment of Tenured and Tenure-Track Faculty).
-The following information should be attached to the normal paperwork:
+The following information should be included in the offer letter:

-a.
-A recommended title and annual salary with a concise description of the source of funds for salary support;

 b.
+A concise description of the source of funds for salary support;

-A statement of justification for the appointment and salary including the qualifications of the recommended individual (attach resume of candidate);
+c.
+A statement of justification for the appointment and salary including the qualifications of the recommended individual (attached resume of candidate);

-d.
-Agreements regarding the supporting resources and commitments required of the department or unit, the college, and the University, including office and lab space, secretarial and technical support, communications (mail, photocopy, phone, fax, internet), laboratory equipment and field equipment, disposable supplies, and computer usage;
+e.
+Agreements regarding the supporting resources and commitments required of the department or unit, the college, and the University, including office and lab space, administrative and technical support, communications (mail, photocopy, phone, fax, internet), laboratory equipment and field equipment, disposable supplies, and computer usage;

 2.6 Other Appointments

 An appointee to the research professor series may be nominated for consideration by the Graduate Council for appointment to the graduate faculty.